formlio/forml/docs/dsl/index.rst

 .. important::
     Do not confuse the DSL with an ORM framework.
 The DSL entities are not used to manage any data directly.
-Its sole purpose is to describe the data sources independently of data access mechanism in the same way the :ref:`workflow expression <workflow-expression>` describe the processing logic independently of the execution mechanism.
+Its sole purpose is to describe the data sources independently of the data access mechanism in the same way the :ref:`workflow expression <workflow-expression>` describes the processing logic independently of the execution mechanism.
 In both cases, the abstract descriptions get *transcoded* to runtime-specific instructions when launched.